MahmoudRizk/MyCalendar/README.md

 # MyCalendar

-It is the place where events are bundled together from your different online calendars (Google, Outlook, ...etc) with the ability to create events localy on your device.
+It is the place where events are bundled together from your different online calendars (Google, Outlook, ...etc) with the ability to create events locally on your device.
 It saves your time and make your schedule organised.

 ## Getting Started